apache/calcite/site/_docs/reference.md

 * `f(c => 3, d => 1, a => 0)` is equivalent to `f(0, NULL, 3, 1, NULL)`;
 * `f(c => 3, d => 1)` is not legal, because you have not specified a value for
   `a` and `a` is not optional.

+### SQL Hints

+A hint is an instruction to the optimizer.
+When writing SQL, you may know information about the data unknown to the optimizer.
+Hints enable you to make decisions normally made by the optimizer.

+* Planner enforcers: there's no perfect planner, so it makes sense to implement hints to allow user better control the execution.
+For instance: "never merge this subquery with others" (`/*+ no_merge */`);
+“treat those tables as leading ones" (`/*+ leading */`) to affect join ordering, etc;
+* Append meta data/statistics: some statistics like “table index for scan” or “skew info of some shuffle keys” are somehow dynamic for the query, it would be very convenient to config them with hints because our planning metadata from the planner is very often not very accurate;
+* Operator resource constraints: for many cases, we would give a default resource configuration for the execution operators, i.e. min parallelism, memory (resource consuming UDF), special resource requirement (GPU or SSD disk) ...
+It would be very flexible to profile the resource with hints per query (not the Job).

+#### Syntax

+Calcite supports basically two kinds of hints:

+* Query Hint: right after the `SELECT` keyword;
+* Table Hint: right after the referenced table name.

+{% highlight sql %}
+query :
+      SELECT /*+ hints */
+      ...
+      from
+          tableName /*+ hints */
+          JOIN
+          tableName /*+ hints */
+      ...

+hints :
+      hintItem[, hintItem ]*

+hintItem :
+      hintName
+  |   hintName(optionKey=optionVal[, optionKey=optionVal ]*)
+  |   hintName(hintOption [, hintOption ]*)

+optionKey :
+      simpleIdentifier
+  |   stringLiteral

+optionVal :
+      stringLiteral

+hintOption :
+      simpleIdentifier
+   |  numericLiteral
+   |  stringLiteral
+{% endhighlight %}

+It is experimental in Calcite, and yet not fully implemented, what we have implemented are:

+* The parser support for the syntax above;
+* `RelHint` to represent a hint item;
+* Mechanism to propagate the hints, during sql-to-rel conversion and planner planning.

+We do not add any builtin hint items yet, would introduce more if we think the hints is stable enough.

 ### MATCH_RECOGNIZE